Efinix-Inc/br2-efinix/docs/ethernet_example_design.md

 - MicroSD card

-**Steps**

-**Ti180J484**

-1. Connect the FMC-to-QSE adapter card to Ti180J484 devkit

-2. Connect the Ethernet daughter to J1 header of the FMC-to-QSE adapter card

 **Ti60F225**

-1. Conenct the Ethernet daughter card to P1 header of the Ti60 development board.
+1. Conenct the Ethernet daughter card to P1 header of the Ti60F225 development board.
 2. Set J8, J9, J10, J11 headers to 1.8V.
 3. Set J5, J6 headers to 3.3V.
 4. Set J7 header to 1.8V.
 5. Connect the ethernet cable to ethernet daughter card and your PC.
 6. Flash the Linux image into SD card.
-7. Insert the SD card into a Ti60 development board and open the UART terminal.
+7. Insert the SD card into a Ti60F225 development board and open the UART terminal.

 ### Build Linux with ethernet support